mika-jpd/Neural-Topic-Models-Manosphere-Themes/README.md

 *I will be reorganizing the folder structure, refactoring the code and adding comments so that the project is easier to understand once I have the time !*

-**Note: as our project deals with online masculine communities, some of the posts mentioned in this project contain disturbing material.**
+**Note 1: as our project deals with online masculine communities, some of the posts mentioned in this project contain disturbing material.**

+**Note 2: Data and model weights folders are missing !**

 ## Abstract